 'In some cases, as a result of social stigma, victims may be reluctant to return to their home community, or may be rejected by their families.
 If no family support is available to the victim when they leave the shelter, Different and Equal assist with/subsidise payment of rent for their new accommodation, typically for 6-12 months.
 The Municipality of Tirana also assists with this (this is the only municipality which does).
 This "Lease Bonus Programme" is paid for a year and if the woman's situation is still the same after a year the Municipality carries on paying it, but they try to empower the woman to become independent.
-The Municipality of Tirana said that they

-&lt;sup>90 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraph 5.1.3 to 5.1.4, URL don't have a minimum level of rent and they have a scoring formula to work out how much help a woman needs...
+The Municipality of Tirana said that they don't have a minimum level of rent and they have a scoring formula to work out how much help a woman needs...
 The Ministry for Health and Social Welfare said that the ministry which deals with social housing deals with the payment of rent bonuses.'93